trevorregister/regional-burn-volunteering/README.md

 https://www.figma.com/file/QozoTFHFy9ZFMm0SaYDtH1/Volunteer?type=design&node-id=0-1&mode=design&t=y8NArxcAoQL9WEcW-0

 ## Setup
+0. Get an .env file from me
-1. Run `npm i` in a terminal from /api, /api-client, and /web.
+1. Run `npm i` in a terminal from /api and /web.
 2. `npm start` in one terminal from /api
 3. `npm run dev` in another terminal from /web